lxc/linuxcontainers.org/content/lxc/introduction.md

 Commercial support for LXC on Ubuntu LTS releases can be obtained from [Canonical Ltd](http://www.canonical.com).

 ## Extended support
-At this time, the only such release is LXC 1.0 which was released in
+LXC 1.0 and LXC 2.0 are long term support releases.
-February 2014 and will be supported until April 2019 (a bit over 5 years).
+LXC 1.0 will be supported until June 1st 2019 and LXC 2.0 until June 1st 2021.

-This is thanks to [Canonical Ltd](http://www.canonical.com) and Ubuntu who included
+This is thanks to [Canonical Ltd](http://www.canonical.com) and Ubuntu who include
-LXC 1.0 in Ubuntu 14.04 LTS (Long Term Support) and work closely with LXC upstream
+the long term support releases of LXC into their own LTS releases and work closely
-to maintain the stable 1.0 branch.
+with LXC upstream to maintain our stable branches.